-Step 1: You may be wondering what happens once you contact me.
+Step 1: You may be wondering what happens once you contact me to self publish a book.
 First, we set up a phone call or Zoom meeting online to discuss your needs and vision for your book and get to know each other.
 I’ll answer any questions you have to best of my ability and knowledge.
 This call takes about 15-30 minutes and is scheduled at your convenience.
 If your book manuscript is at the final, edited and ready-to-publish stage, we can proceed to the next step.
-If not, I offer you recommendations for an editor.
+If not, I can offer you recommendations for an editor.
 I can edit, but it’s not a strong skill for me, and I want your book to be as good as it can be.

 Step 2: Once editing of your manuscript is complete, you send me a chapter or two, or your whole edited manuscript.
 The interior design of a book usually includes formatting the front page matter (cover pages, copyright information, acknowledgements, table of contents, introduction etc.) the main content of the book, and the back matter (appendices, indexes, bio etc.).
 You’ll need to decide which to include in your book.